Haseebjaved123/Bert-basedCLinical-Modeling/README.md

 # Bert-based Clinical Modeling

 # Fine-Tuned BERT with Hybrid Pooling

-This project presents a custom fine-tuned BERT architecture enhanced with hybrid pooling (CLS + mean + max), residual connections, and modified transformer blocks for improved representation and classification.
+This file contains the complete implementation of Fine-Tuned BERT with hybrid pooling and a modified transformer block.
+It presents a custom fine-tuned BERT architecture enhanced with hybrid pooling (CLS + mean + max), residual connections, and modified transformer blocks for improved representation and classification.
 Moreover, upon request we can share the binary classification code and dataset as required for the tasks.

 ## 🚀 Features